seickhoff/chat-ai/README.md

-# Chat AI - A GPT API Demo
+# Chat AI - ChatGPT API Demo

 To set up the environment